Information for patients

 Each woman’s experience is different.
 A mild to strong period pain may be felt, together with vaginal bleeding, and then the pregnancy tissue is passed.
 Some women may have vomiting (being sick), diarrhoea, severe pain and heavy vaginal bleeding.

-If at any time you experience excessive pain and / or heavy bleeding i.e. soaking pads every 30 minutes for 2 hours or more, then you must contact the Ward straight away.
+If at any time you experience excessive pain and/or heavy bleeding i.e. soaking sanitary pads every 30 minutes for 2 hours or more, then you must contact the ward straight away (see contact numbers).

-It is possible to get pregnant immediately after termination of pregnancy, so it is important to have your chosen method of contraception ready.
-Depo-provera can be given on the same day as treatment.
+It is possible to get pregnant immediately after a termination of pregnancy, so it is important to have a plan for your chosen method of contraception.
+The Depo-provera injection can be given on the same day as your treatment.

-A prescription for the contraceptive pill or patch can be given to start when your pregnancy test is negative.
-Alternatively, the insertion of a coil or implant can be arranged at the hospital, GP surgery or Contraceptive and Sexual Health clinic.
+A prescription for the contraceptive pill or patch can be given to start immediately following treatment.
+Alternatively the insertion of a coil or implant can be arranged at the hospital, GP surgery, or Contraceptive and Sexual Health clinic.

 You must contact the ward if:

-If you have any worries or concerns within the first 6 weeks do not hesitate to contact us (see contact numbers at the end of this leaflet).
+If you have any worries or concerns within the first 6 weeks do not hesitate to contact us (see contact numbers).

 Are there any risks and possible complications related to termination of pregnancy?

-There are some risks and possible complications you need to consider before you agree to proceed.
+There are some risks and possible complications that you need to consider before you agree to proceed.

 - Incomplete evacuation of the uterus.
 This means that some pregnancy tissue may have been left behind and further tests or treatment will be needed.
 This occurs in 7 women in every 100 undergoing MTOP.4

 - Failed termination (ongoing pregnancy).
-The procedure fails in 1 woman in every 100.2 If this happens, a review appointment will be arranged to discuss further options.
+The procedure fails in less than 1 woman in every 100.1 If this happens, further treatment will be needed.

 - Uterine perforation (making a hole in the womb).
-This is rare, but can happen to 1 in every 1000 women having MTOP.2 If this happens, a laparotomy (open operation involving a cut in your tummy) would be required to check for, and repair, any organs, such as the bowel.
+This is rare, but can happen to 1 in every 1000 women having an MTOP.2 If this happens a laparotomy (operation involving a cut in your tummy) would be required to check for, and repair any organs such as the bowel.

 - Psychological (mental) distress.
 This is common before and immediately after a termination.
-Only a small number of women have long-term distress.2 If you do feel upset, it often helps to talk to someone.
-Please ring your counsellor or Pregnancy Advisory Clinic (PAC) nurse.
+Only a small number of women have long-term distress.2 If you do feel upset it often helps to talk to someone.
+Please ring the counsellor or Pregnancy Advisory Clinic (PAC) Nurse for advice and help.

 - Future pregnancies.
-There is no evidence that following a medical termination of pregnancy, women suffer from subsequent ectopic pregnancy (pregnancy outside the womb), placenta praevia (low lying placenta) or infertility.1 However, abortion is associated with a small increase in the risk of subsequent premature birth, which increases with the number of abortions.3
+There is no evidence that following an MTOP women suffer from subsequent ectopic pregnancy (pregnancy outside the womb), or placenta praevia (low lying placenta), or infertility (inability to get pregnant).1

 Pregnancy Advisory Clinic (North Tees)